James Flynn (academic): Later career

-Flynn later articulated his own views on the Close Up television program in an interview with Paul Henry, suggesting that the Sunday Star-Times had grossly misrepresented his opinions.
+Flynn later articulated his own views on the Close Up television programme in an interview with Paul Henry, suggesting that the Sunday Star-Times had grossly misrepresented his opinions.
 In the article, Flynn argued that he never intended for his suggestion to be taken seriously, as he only said this to illustrate a particular point.

 Flynn continued teaching and was a prolific author in his later life, publishing almost a book every year in his last decade on a number of topics.

 Flynn wrote a variety of books.
 His research interests included humane ideals and ideological debate, classics of political philosophy, and race, class and IQ (see race and intelligence).
 His books combined political and moral philosophy with psychology to examine problems such as justifying humane ideals and whether it makes sense to rank races and classes by merit.

 Despite the success of his work on IQ, Flynn considered himself primarily a philosopher who had simply taken a "holiday" in psychology.

 2008's Where have all the liberals gone?
 Race, class, and ideals in America argued that American liberalism had lost its way in response to alarmism from American conservatism.

-In 2010, Flynn published The Torchlight List: Around the World in 200 Books, which analyzed world literature and proposed that a person can learn more from reading great works of literature than they can from going to university.
+In 2010, Flynn published The Torchlight List: Around the World in 200 Books, which analysed world literature and proposed that a person can learn more from reading great works of literature than they can from going to university.

 Flynn published three books in 2012.
 Are We Getting Smarter?
-Rising IQ in the Twenty-First Century summarized his past IQ work and responded to criticisms, particularly regarding environmental causes for race and gender IQ gaps.
+Rising IQ in the Twenty-First Century summarised his past IQ work and responded to criticisms, particularly regarding environmental causes for race and gender IQ gaps.
 Beyond patriotism: From Truman to Obama (2012) critiqued US foreign policy, and suggested people should put allegiance to the world community above national allegiances.
 Fate & philosophy: A journey through life's great questions discussed science, ethics, religion, and free will.